-- Reference to the state law regarding non-attendance because of religious beliefs (see later in this chapter). - Information about key registration and semester schedule dates. - The instructor's office location, schedule of office hours and contact information (email, phone, etc.)
+- Reference to the state law regarding non-attendance because of religious beliefs (see later in this chapter). - Information about key registration and semester schedule dates. - The instructor's office location, schedule of office hours and contact information (e-mail, phone, etc.)

-Prior to the start of each semester, the Associate Provost for Academic Programs distributes additional important information to share with your students.
-It is highly recommended that faculty place the syllabus on the course section's electronic course management site (e.g., Blackboard, Sakai, etc.).
+Prior to the start of each semester as part of the "Obligations of the Faculty and Syllabus Preparation Guidelines" memo, the Associate Provost for Faculty and Administration provides additional important information to share with your students.
+It is highly recommended that faculty place the syllabus on the course section's electronic course management site (e.g., Blackboard, Sakai).
 Auditors should be informed of their responsibilities in a course at the time of registration.